 Reservations are highly recommended at Beatsro and can be made here.

-This NYC themed restaurant takes sexy to another level.
+This NYC-themed restaurant takes sexy to another level.
 Decorated and styled after Marie Antoinette’s chambers, Le Boudoir pairs cocktails with live jazz in this uniquely cozy setting.
-Step into Le Boudoir’s doors on a Friday or Saturday evening for a burlesque show for fun and expertly curated performance.
+Step into Le Boudoir’s doors on a Friday or Saturday evening for a burlesque show for a fun and expertly curated performance.

 Le Boudoir offers a seasonal menu to produce only the freshest items and ingredients for its customers.
 The rococo setting paired with exceptional service and delightful eats makes for an enigmatic and unparalleled experience at the one-of-a-kind Le Boudoir!

-Reservatiuons for Le Boudior are highly recommended and can be made here.
+Reservations for Le Boudoir are highly recommended and can be made here.

 Harlem Shake NYC